The Whippit Inn Summer Garden Party

 |

 Alan Curtis became a good friend to several members of The Whippit Inn, and it was with great sadness that we learned of his passing in February 2021.
-We shall never forget the day we spent with him in Ealing.
-He was the greatest of story tellers, and the nicest man you could ever wish to meet.

 As well as Alan, we were fortunate to have three more stars make their Carry On event debut; Stephen Garlick, Guy Ward and Ian Whittaker.